 \section{Conclusion}

 In the end, we summarize with a brief discussion of our main idea, results and open questions.
 We have theoretically analyzed the system-dependence of the evolution of the average entanglement entropies of a typical quantum state in a bipartite basis.
-While previous theoretical studies have mostly considered ergodic states leading to a standard Wishart ensemble representation of the reduced density matrix, our primary focus has been on the non-ergodic states, specifically the states with their component (in bipartite basis) as Gaussian distributed with arbitrary variances and mean values and subjected to symmetry constarints.
-This in turn gives the reduced density matrix as a multiparametric Wishart ensemble with fixed trace and permits an analysis of the entanglement with changing system conditions i.e complexity of the system.
-Supported by detailed numerical anlaysis presented here, our theoretical results for ensemble averaged Von-Neumann as well as second order Renyi entropies indicate a linear behavior only for small $Y$-ranges i.e near seprability limit.
-In large $Y$-limit, both entropies aproach a constant value, latter dependent on the global constraints, but the change from linear to constant behavior is exponentially rapid.
-The growth rates of the two entropies with repsect to changing complexity are however different.
-We also find the results to be sensitive to global symmetry conditions with different growth rates of entanglement for the states with and without time-reversal symmetry as well sensitivity to subsystem ''cut''.
+While previous theoretical studies have mostly considered ergodic states leading to a standard Wishart ensemble representation of the reduced density matrix, our primary focus has been on the non-ergodic states, specifically the states with their component (in bipartite basis) as Gaussian distributed with arbitrary variances and mean values and subjected to symmetry constraints.
+This in turn gives the reduced density matrix as a multi-parametric Wishart ensemble with fixed trace and permits an analysis of the entanglement with changing system conditions, i.e, the complexity of the system.
+Supported by detailed numerical analysis presented here, our theoretical results for ensemble averaged von Neumann as well as second order R\'enyi entropies indicate a linear behavior only for small $Y$-ranges i.e near separability limit.
+In large $Y$-limit, both entropies approach a constant value dependent on the global constraints, but the change from linear to constant behavior is exponentially rapid.
+The growth rates of the two entropies with changing complexity are however different.
+We also find the results to be sensitive to global symmetry conditions with different growth rates of entanglement for the states with and without time-reversal symmetry as well sensitivity to subsystem ``cut''.